Niarfe/DS6050_deep_learning/chatgpt/6050_M04_A_reading.md

 # Summary of D2L Readings: 5.6; 7; 8.1; 14.1

-This set of readings moves from regularization, to deep convolutional scaling, to sequence modeling, and finally to attention mechanisms.
-Together, they trace the structural evolution of modern deep learning architectures.
+This module traces the structural evolution of deep learning: from regularization, to deep convolutional scaling, to sequence modeling, and finally to attention-based routing.

 ---